Upper Elementary Program

 Student advance into the elementary Montessori program with a solid math foundation.
 Elementary Montessori math materials allow students to develop an in-depth understanding of math concepts as well as memorization of math facts.
-Students receive individual, small group lessons, and work at their own individual pace.
+Students receive individual and small group lessons, all while they work at their own individual pace.
 Our math curriculum is organized so that students can independently follow the math sequence with a teacher’s guidance.

 Biological sciences include botany, zoology, biology, cell biology, and animal physiology.

 Many hands-on activities and experiments will ignite your student’s curiosity and engagement in their study of botany.
 Students delve into botany nomenclature, definitions, plant classifications, biomes, and ecosystems.
 We are blessed with many acres, varied micro-biomes, and nature trails for botanical applications and explorations.

 Children have a natural curiosity about the earth’s creatures.
 Zoology studies allow your child to understand the system of organizing the animal kingdoms, research the five classes of vertebrates, and study each in depth.

 Our biology sequence was developed with the ultimate goal of inspiring an appreciation of the mechanisms of life.
 Various presentations and experiences will enrich your student’s knowledge.
 Model making and other hands-on activities encourage a deeper curiosity and understanding.

 Comprehensive geometry studies begin with experiences with the line and its parts, and continues through studies of angles, polygons, triangles, quadrilaterals, circles, area, and volume.
 The concepts of similarity, congruency, and equivalency are also studied.
 Students are also exposed to surface area, volume, constructions, theorem introductions, and algebraic manipulation of formulas.